JasperFx/jasper/documentation/documentation/messaging/handling/errorhandling.md

 <!--title: Error Handling-->

+<[info]>
+Jasper originally used its own extensible error handling left over from its FubuMVC predecessor, but as of v0.9.5, Jasper uses
+[Polly](https://github.com/App-vNext/Polly) under the covers for the message exception handling with just some custom extension methods for Jasper specific things.
+You will be able to use all of Polly's many, many features with Jasper messaging retries.
+<[/info]>

 The sad truth is that Jasper will not unfrequently hit exceptions as it processes messages.
 In all cases, Jasper will first log the exception using the standard ASP.Net Core `ILogger` abstraction.
 After that, it walks through the configured error handling policies to determine what to do next with the message.
 In the absence of any confugured error handling policies,